chaseottofy/chaseottofy/readme.md

 ottofy@zohomail.com
 ```

-Thanks to some of my projects on here I have been busy with contract work for the past year and a half.
+I have been doing contract web development work for 2 years with various stacks but mostly vanillajs and react.

+Currently available for hire - Located in Las Vegas.
 12-27-24

-**I am now looking for a full-time opportunity either remote or in Las Vegas.
-If your job includes javascript, I am interested.**

 I specialize in:
 - Web apps (React/Nextjs, Vanilla)